-The identification of outcomes clarifies for students, teachers, parents, and administrators what students are expected to know, and be able to do, and value because of their learning in music.
+The identification of outcomes clarifies for students, teachers, parents, and administrators what students are expected to know, and be able to do, and value as a result of their learning in music.

 The curriculum is designed to nurture the development of all students.